Flank/flank-dashboard/metrics/cli/docs/features/doctor_output_improvements/01_doctor_output_improvements.md

 ### Architecture
 > Fundamental structures of the feature and context (diagram).

-Since the validation output is similar for the `CI Integrations Config Validator` and for the `Metrics CLI Doctor`, we want to create a reusable API for the validation output for the components listed below.
-For that, let's add a `validation_output` package within the `metrics_core` library.
+Since the validation output is similar for the [`CI Integrations Config Validator`](https://github.com/Flank/flank-dashboard/blob/master/metrics/ci_integrations/docs/04_ci_integrations_config_validator.md) and for the `Metrics CLI Doctor`, we want to create a reusable API for the validation output for the components listed below.
+For that, let's add a `validation_output` package within the [`metrics_core`](https://github.com/Flank/flank-dashboard/tree/master/metrics/core) library.

 Consider the next sections describing the main classes of the `validation_output` package.

 #### ValidationTarget
-A `ValidationTarget` is an entity which value or attribute (e.g., it's a version of a CLI package) used in the validation process.
+A `ValidationTarget` is an entity which value used in the validation process (e.g., it's a version of a CLI package).

 To represent a `ValidationTarget` in an output to a user, we should know its name and a description.